-News of Pembina's C$9.7 billion stock-and-cash deal for Veresen Inc sent shares down 3.3 percent to C$42.05, while smaller rival, Veresen rose 19.0 percent to C$18.13.
+News of Pembina's C$9.7 billion stock-and-cash deal for Veresen Inc VSN.TO sent shares down 3.3 percent to C$42.05, while smaller rival, Veresen rose 19.0 percent to C$18.13.

 The overall energy group retreated 0.2 percent.

 The heavily weighted financials group failed to make headway and remained little changed, as modest gains by Canada's five biggest banks were offset by another tumble in Home Capital Group Inc HCG.TO, Canada's biggest non-bank mortgage lender.